(Shadowtime Home)

 But unlikely does not necessarily mean untrue, and with access to the caves now cut off, the truth is for the moment hidden.

-[Sources: Bentham, Rev. T. (M.A.), (1923) A History of Beddington; personal communication with Sue Chester, 2000-2001; Hope, Valerie, Strange Croydon website; personal communication with Colin Geary, 2008; Michell, R. (1991) The Parish of Beddington in the Year 1837, revised edition, Beddington, Carshalton & Wallington Archaeological Society; Walford, E. (1884) Greater London: A Narrative of its History, its People, and its Places, Volume II, London, Paris and New York, Cassell & Co.
+[Sources: Bentham, Rev. T. (M.A.), (1923) A History of Beddington; personal communication with David Bushell, 2013; personal communication with Sue Chester, 2000-2001; Hope, Valerie, Strange Croydon website; personal communication with Colin Geary, 2008; Michell, R. (1991) The Parish of Beddington in the Year 1837, revised edition, Beddington, Carshalton & Wallington Archaeological Society; Walford, E. (1884) Greater London: A Narrative of its History, its People, and its Places, Volume II, London, Paris and New York, Cassell & Co.
 Ltd.]

 'Mysterious Mitcham' has been made available for free but you can show your support for the author by using the link below to visit Amazon.
 He will receive a small (but important!) commission on any purchases you make during your visit.
 Thank you!